code-samurai777/airbnb-Data-Analysis/README.md

 # Airbnb Data Analysis

+## About Airbnb

+Airbnb is a global online marketplace founded in 2008 by Brian Chesky, Joe Gebbia, and Nathan Blecharczyk.
+It connects hosts who offer accommodations and experiences with guests seeking short-term stays around the world.

+Over time, Airbnb has evolved into one of the largest hospitality platforms globally, with millions of listings across thousands of cities in more than 220 countries and regions.
+The platform offers a wide variety of lodging options, including apartments, houses, villas, and unique stays such as treehouses and boats.

+By enabling travelers to stay in local neighborhoods rather than traditional hotels, Airbnb provides more personalized travel experiences.
+At the same time, it allows hosts to generate income by listing their properties.
+Airbnb’s secure payment system, review-based trust mechanism, and user-friendly interface have contributed significantly to its global adoption.

 ## Overview

 This project performs exploratory data analysis (EDA) on Airbnb listing data to uncover patterns related to pricing, availability, room types, and location-based trends.
 The analysis focuses on understanding how different features influence Airbnb listings and user demand.